 Damage Marker (DM): a damage marker means that the vehicle has taken a rupture to its main structure and all functions are at a disadvantage until out of battle repair for each such marker.

 Additionally, its speed is decreased by 10% for each such marker.
-When a vehicle has taken 5 DM (including FCMs), plus 1 for each full 1000m3 of hull, it is wrecked.
 It takes 1 hour and DT12; Mechanics; Mech Kit, to remove a Damage Marker.

 Failure Cascade Marker (FCM): a failure cascade marker has all the effects of a Damage Marker and stacks with them, but also, each turn an onboard crewman must make a DT12 Mechanics, Mech Kit; check to keep the vehicle from immediately becoming wrecked.
 If a vehicle with a FCM survives the battle and shuts down, it takes 4 hours and DT 20; Mechanics; Mech Kit; to remove the marker.
 Morale Marker (MM): the commander or Driver/Pilot of a crew with a Morale Marker rolls DT 12; Will; None; at the beginning of each of his turns.
 If he succeeds, the Morale Marker is removed and he may act normally.
 If he fails, the Morale Marker remains and he must drive the vehicle away from danger.
 The rest of the crew will not operate weapons (apart from Point Defense) but may attempt to clear damage markers.
 If the crew are player characters, Space Judge may allow them each to roll to clear their own Morale Markers.
+Only 1 MM per vehicle at a time.